sonata-project/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

         $media->setUpdatedAt(new \Datetime());
     }

-At this point, the ``Media`` object is populated with data from the json vimeo's definition and ready to be saved.
-However once saved, the provider need to generated the correct thumbnails.
+At this point, the ``Media`` object is populated with data from the vimeo's JSON definition and is ready to be saved.
+However once saved, the provider need to generate the correct thumbnails.

 The ``postPersist`` and ``postUpdate`` must be implemented to generate valid thumbnails.

 .. code-block:: php